sooriyaarachchi/pybites.github.io-src/content/python-packaging.md

 - So it does 3 things.
 As it is a small script one package is fine.
 I created a folder called "archive" with:

 	- a module (Python script file) for each functionality,
-	- an \_\_init\_\_.py file that turns it into a package.
+	- an \_\_init\_\_.py file that turns it into a package:

+			$ ls archive/
+			__init__.py    report.py    stats.py    tweets.py

 - Then I started moving code around.
 This actually led to additional refactoring!
 For example the `for row in data:` block was reduced from 25 to 15 lines using the [extract method](https://refactoring.com/catalog/extractMethod.html).
 The additional helper methods also made it more readable.
+The final code is [here](https://github.com/pybites/100DaysOfCode/tree/master/093).

 > Refactoring your code is a positive side effect of packaging!